ibmresilient/resilient-community-apps/fn_teams/README.md

 </p>

 ## Overview
-This application extends the meeting and collaboration functionality of Microsoft Teams to IBM Security QRadar SOAR Platform.
-This provides SOAR platform with the ability to interface with Microsoft Endpoint to create Groups, Teams and Channels.
-Users can also post Incident or task information directly from SOAR to a MS Channel.
-The Microsoft 365 Group are created with resources that members of the group share, including:
+This IBM Security QRadar SOAR application extends the meeting and collaboration functionality of Microsoft Teams.
+It includes the ability to create MS Teams Groups, Teams and Channels.
+Functionality also exists to post SOAR Incident or task information to a MS Teams Channel.

+Microsoft 365 Groups are created with resources that members of the group share, including:

 * Outlook conversations
 * Outlook calendar